interlink-project/interlinkers-data/README.md

 ### Base interlinker schema

-This scheme defines the common properties for software and knowledge interlinkers.
+This scheme defines the common properties for SOFTWARE and KNOWLEDGE INTERLINKERs.
 It is located in the root of the repository with the name of "base.py".

 ./base.py